Maximize returns.

 • $2,196 Before-tax cash flow / $25,000 Total cash invested = 8.8%

-Internal rate of return (IRR) measures the value of the income a property generates during the holding period, taking into account the time value of money.
+Internal rate of return (IRR) measures the value of the income and appreciation a property generates during the holding period, taking into account the time value of money.
 The IRR formula looks like this:

 internal rate of return